We earn commissions if you shop through the links below. Read more

 In addition to cleaning foreclosed homes, you can do junk removal, residential cleaning, or commercial cleaning

-Once you know your costs, you can use this Step By Step profit margin calculator to determine your mark-up and final price points.
-Remember, the prices you use at launch should be subject to change if warranted by the market.
+Once you know your costs, you can use our profit margin calculator to determine your markup and final price points.
+Remember that the prices you use at launch should be subject to change if warranted by the market.

 Your target market will be lenders as well as realtors who handle foreclosed property sales.
-You can find them on LinkedIn, Google and Yelp.
+You can find them on LinkedIn, Google, and Yelp.
 For junk removal and residential cleaning, your target market will be broad, so you should spread out your marketing to TikTok, Instagram, Facebook and other top social media platforms.

 In the early stages, you may want to run your business from home to keep costs low.
-But as your business grows, you’ll likely need to hire more workers for various roles and may need to rent out an office.
+As your business grows, you’ll likely need to hire more workers for various roles and may need to rent out an office.
 You can find commercial space to rent in your area on sites such as Craigslist, Crexi, and Instant Offices.

 When choosing a commercial space, you may want to follow these rules of thumb: